pgorman/dangerjaunt/minirules.md

 AC: 18 HD: 16 (CR 16) Move: 15'' Attacks: squash 3d6 or boulders 7d6

 More intelligent and magical than other giants, storm giants live in undersea or mountaintop castles.
-They throw boulders for 7d6 damage, and cast Control Weather.
+They throw boulders for 7d6 damage, and cast _Control Weather_.
 Storm giants keep giant mounts of a type appropriate for their castle's terrain.

 ### Goblin ###